Meichtor/Meichtor.github.io/README.md

-# Welcome to my projects compilation.
+# Welcome to my projects compilation
-Build all projects here.
+Collect all projects here.